anandkunal/ToroPHP/README.md

 ## Installation

 Grab a copy of the repository and move `toro.php` to your htdocs or library directory.
+This single-file dependency should be easy to manage.

 You may need to add the following snippet in your Apache virtual host configuration or `.htaccess`:

     RewriteEngine on
     RewriteCond $1 !^(index\.php)